-To access the scoring rubric, simply click on the 'Internal Notes' section of the detailed candidate report tab, and use the solution Jupyter Notebook, the evaluation script etc. for all HackerRank Data Science questions, as shown below.
+To access the scoring rubric, click on the Interviewer Guidelines section of the detailed candidate report tab, and use the solution Jupyter Notebook, the evaluation script, and so on for all HackerRank Data Science questions, as shown below in the image.

 - Navigate to Tests and select the required Test.

-- Click the Candidates tab, and select a Candidate entry pending for evaluation.
+- Click the Candidates tab, and select a Candidate entry pending evaluation.

-- In the Candidates Test Summary page, click the Detailed Tab to view the detailed Test Report of the Candidate.
+- On the Candidates Test Summary page, click the Detailed tab to view the detailed Test Report of the Candidate.

-- Upon arriving at a Detailed Candidate Test Report, you can choose to expand and view the question description, the internal notes with the scoring rubric (containing the solution Notebook, the evaluation script etc. for all library Data Science questions) and review the candidate's submitted Jupyter notebook, by either downloading a Zip file, or by launching a temporary Jupyter session with the candidate's code.
+- For a detailed Candidate Test Report, you can choose to expand and view the question description, the interviewer guidelines with the scoring rubric (containing the solution Notebook, the evaluation script, and so on for all the library Data Science questions).
+You can also review the candidate's submitted Jupyter notebook, by either downloading a Zip file or by launching a temporary Jupyter session with the candidate's code.

-- The contents of the notebook can also be viewed and assessed on the test report Detailed tab, as they are rendered inline.
+- The contents of the questions can also be viewed and assessed on the test report Detailed tab, as they are rendered inline.